 ASLAN004 is an IL-4/IL-13 receptor antibody, which we believe has the potential to be a best-in-class therapy for moderate-to-severe atopic dermatitis and asthma, due to greater selectivity in binding target cells via the IL-13 receptor.
 We have initiated a Phase 1 clinical trial investigating ASLAN004 in healthy volunteers.
-The single ascending dose (SAD) study is expected to be completed in the second quarter of 2019 and we expect to initiate a multiple ascending dose (MAD) study in the second half of 2019.
+The single ascending dose (SAD) clinical trial was completed in the second quarter of 2019 and we expect to initiate a multiple ascending dose (MAD) clinical trial in the second half of 2019.